Local tropicalizations of splice type surface singularities: Splice type singularities are Newton non-degenerate

+Since the generators of $J_{\wu{}}$ form a regular sequence in $\cO$ by~\autoref{cor:initialForms},~\autoref{pr:regSmoothIsNND} simplifies our task: we need only verify that $Z_{\wu{}}\cap (\CC^*)^n$ is smooth for each such $\wu{}$.
+We analyze three cases, depending on the nature of the unique cell of $\emb(\Gamma)$ containing $\wu{}$ in its relative interior.
+Each case matches the settings of Lemmas~\ref{lm:wu},~\ref{lm:wulambda} and~\ref{lm:wuv} below.

-\begin{proof} This follows from~Lemmas~\ref{lm:wu},~\ref{lm:wulambda} and~\ref{lm:wuv} below.
-Indeed, monomial curves are smooth outside the origin by~\autoref{thm:end-curvesNW} and for each node $u$ of $\Gamma$, the components of the scheme $Z_{\wu{u}}$ are Pham-Brieskorn-Hamm singularities and they can only meet at a coordiante subspace of $\CC^n$.
-Thus, $Z_{\wu{u}} \cap (\CC^*)^n$ is smooth. \end{proof}
+First, we pick a node $u$ of $\Gamma$ and consider the weight vector $\wu{}={\wu{u}}/{|\wu{u}|}$.
+By~\autoref{lm:wu}, the components of the scheme $Z_{\wu{u}} \subseteq \CC^n$ are Pham-Brieskorn-Hamm singularities, and they can only meet at coordinate subspaces of $\CC^n$.
+Furthermore, the Hamm conditions ensure that these germs are smooth away from the origin.
+This fact confirms the smoothness of $Z_{\wu{u}}\cap (\CC^*)^n$.